GRAINS-Chicago wheat, corn rally as export sales top forecasts

 CHICAGO, Nov 30 (Reuters) - Chicago wheat and corn futures climbed more than 1% on Thursday as traders covered more short positions following a slump to multi-year lows and as weekly export sales topped forecasts and included sizable purchases by major importer China.

-Soybeans were mixed in range-bound trading after the U.S. Department of Agriculture (USDA) reported fresh private sales to China.
+Soybeans were lower in range-bound trading after the U.S. Department of Agriculture (USDA) reported fresh private sales to China.

-The most- active wheat contract on the Chicago Board of Trade (CBOT) Wv1 was up 1.6% at $5.95-1/4 a bushel by 1737 GMT, reaching a three-week high during trading.
+The most- active wheat contract on the Chicago Board of Trade (CBOT) Wv1 CBOT finished up 12-1/4 cents at $5.98 per bushel, the highest closing price since Nov.
+13.

 Talk of Chinese interest in U.S. wheat may be supporting the market, said Joe Vaclavik, president of Standard Grain.